By: Marilyn L. Davis

 - Did that calamity prompt our engineer to design something better?

-- Did he feel guilt, and so improved something that today makes our lives easier?
+- Was he feeling guilty, so he improved something that today makes our lives easier?

 - Did he get angry because his cautioning words went unheard?